Spain’s New King Visits The Vatican

 Queen Letizia wore a white skirt suit, highlighting her new role as Queen.
 Only Queens of Catholic monarchies are allowed to wear white in the Vatican, in a custom known as privilège du blanc.

-Further introductory visits of the King and Queen will be taking place in the coming weeks: Felipe and Letizia will visit Portugal on July 7 and Morocco on July 14.Filed under Spanish Royals
+Further introductory visits of the King and Queen will be taking place in the coming weeks: Felipe and Letizia will visit Portugal on July 7 and Morocco on July 14.Filed under Spain

-Tagged Felipe VI, Pope Francis, Queen Letizia, Spanish Proclamation 2014, Vatican City.
+Tagged Felipe VI of Spain, Pope Francis, Queen Letizia of Spain, Spanish Proclamation 2014, Vatican City.